renaissance-publishing/renaissance/content/chapters/17-races.md

 ### <span id="anchor-110"></span>Ratfolk

-  - More than 500 years ago, there was a Ratfolk civilization in the Warren Isles, an island chain off the Southwest near the Haven Isles.
+  - More than 500 years ago, there was one Ratfolk civilization in the Warren Isles, an island chain off the Southwest near the Haven Isles.

   - They were organized into warrens run by families, and practiced fishing and farming.

-  - Shortly before the Haven Isles where settled, some stronger clans began to subjugate their neighbors, centralizing power.
+  - In CY 331, 20 years before the Commonwealth started to settle Islandhome, several wealthy Ratfolk warrens united and forced their neighboring to pay tribute; they became wealthy and powerful while their kin suffored.
+In the following years, other Ratfolk warlords began to rise in the Warren Isles.

+  - In CY 361, the Shade Elves crossed the Shaded Sea and began to heavily raid the Warren Isles.

-  - Shortly after the Haven Isles where settled, Shade Elves begin raiding the Ratfolk, and large numbers of Ratfolk begin fleeing their original home.
-Some travel north to the Haven Isles, where they are eventually incorporated into the Commonwealth; others flee South and settle on Raptor’s Plane, where they coexist with Raptors.
+      - large numbers of Ratfolk begin fleeing the Warren Isles.
+      - Some travel north to the Haven Isles, where they were eventually incorporated into the Commonwealth;
+      - others fled South to the Ruby Plane, where they encountered the Raptors.

+  - In CY 395, the conflict between the Warren Isles Ratfolk and the Shade Elves drags to a halt; in 398, the two form a tentative alliance, creating the Shaded Sea Peoples.

+      - It is later learned that the "alliance" was a construct of the enigmatic Leapers.
+      - The Leapers had attacked the major cities of Shade Elves and the largest warrens in the Haven Isles, and had forced both the Shade Elves and Ratfolk to pay them tribute.

   - There are now 3 distinct Ratfolk cultures: